maiamcc/maiamcc.github.io/source/_posts/2014-09-29-lessons-in-default-function-arguments.markdown

 Perhaps it's a bit more intuitive this way, but the exact same thing is happening in the previous example; the function is modifying a distinct object in memory, whether it was named before it got passed as a default argument or not.

 Whacky fun!
 And a valuable lesson learned: *don't use mutable objects or functions as default values in your functions* unless you want a whole lot of hilarious code hijinks.
-(Which, hey, maybe you do, no judgements here!)
+(Which, hey, maybe you do, no judgments here!)